jin-sj/rl_study/summary/day_3.md

 # Day 3, pages 27-37

 ## Summary (요약)
-RL uses evaluative feedback: how good the action taken is, but not whether it is the best or the worst action possible Supervised users instructive feedback: indicates the cor- rect action to take, independently of the action actually taken
+RL uses evaluative feedback: how good the action taken is, but not whether it is the best or the worst action possible <br>
+Supervised users instructive feedback: indicates the correct action to take, independently of the action actually taken <br>

-N-bandit problem: A simplified setting (non-associative) to explore RL An n-bandit problem is:
+N-bandit problem: A simplified setting (non-associative) to explore RL <br>
+An n-bandit problem is:
 * Repeatedly faced with n actions
 * Each action yields a numerical award from a stationary distribution, depending on the action
 * Need to maximized the reward, over some time period (example, 2000 steps)

-Many ways to select actions:
+Many ways to select actions: <br>
-Greedy: Choose action with highest value
+Greedy: Choose action with highest value <br>
-Exploration: Choose an action randomly, independent of the value
+Exploration: Choose an action randomly, independent of the value <br>
-e-greedy: Choose greedy, except for some probability e, where a random action is done
+e-greedy: Choose greedy, except for some probability e, where a random action is done <br>
   * Tends to perform better than pure greedy, because it is able to update uncertain values, and may find better values
   * Depends highly on the assignment; if high variance, e-greedy > greedy. if 0 variance, e-greedy < greedy
   * Even for deterministic * stationary targets, e-greedy would be better